tidyparse/tidyparse/README.md

 <!-- Plugin description -->
 The main goal of this project is to speed up the process of learning a new language by suggesting ways to fix source code.

-Tidyparse expects a file ending in `*.tidy` which contains, first, the grammar, followed by three consecutive dashes (`---`), followed by the string to parse (with optional holes).
-If you provide a line containing holes, it will provide some suggestions inside a tool window on the right hand side.
-If the line contains no holes, it will either print out the parse tree if the line is valid, or if the line contains errors, it will print out some suggestions as to for how the string in question can be fixed, alongside the fragments which can be parsed.
+Tidyparse expects a file ending in `*.tidy` which contains a context free grammar, followed by three consecutive dashes (`---`), followed by the string to parse (with optional holes).
+If the string is valid according to the CFG, it will print out the parse tree, otherwise if the line contains errors, it will print out suggestions how the string in question can be fixed, alongside the fragments which can be parsed.

 <!-- Plugin description end -->